Resourcecode-project/py-resourcecode/README.md

 library.

 The first thing to do, is a create a `Client`.
-The client will query the cassandra database for you, and return a pandas dataframe of your selection.
+The client will query the Cassandra database for you, and return a pandas dataframe of your selection.

 See the following example: